Auza-Banegas-Guillermo-J/llamitai/README.md

 # Docker Instalation

-For the docker instalation the following steps must be done, fist clone the repo:
+For the docker instalation the following steps must be done, first clone the repo:

 ```https://github.com/Auza-Banegas-Guillermo-J/llamitai.git```